 Although you now have a new partition created on your computer or device and it also has a letter assigned so it is easy to access it, you are still unable to use it until you also format that partition.
 To do that too, use the command "format fs=ntfs quick".
 Use help format to find out more about this command.

 This command should be used after you start diskpart and select the disk that you want to format.

 5. How to use diskpart to delete a partition from the Command Prompt or PowerShell

 When you need to delete a drive from your computer, the procedure is quite simple.
 First, open the diskpart application.
 Then, select the partition that you want to delete and type the delete partition command.

 You can see an example of how the delete operation works, below.
 It is a matter of selecting the disk where the partition is found, then selecting the volume to be deleted and running the delete command.

 When you are done working with diskpart, type the exit command to close the program.

-h: drive for errors by typing chkdsk /f h: and pressing Enter.
-The scan process will start.
+As an example, we are scanning the R: drive for errors by typing chkdsk /f r: and pressing Enter.
+The scan process starts immediately.

-After the scan is finished you will see a report similar to the one from the picture below.
+After the scan is finished you see a report similar to the one from the picture below.